UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Create an Azure AD application, this is an Object that you need in order to set SPN record against.
 # Record ApplicationId from output.
-$App = New-AzureRmADApplication –DisplayName $AppName –HomePage $AppURL –IdentifierUris $AppURL –Password $AppPassword
+$App = New-AzureRmADApplication -DisplayName $AppName -HomePage $AppURL -IdentifierUris $AppURL -Password $AppPassword
 $AppGet = Get-AzureRmADApplication -ApplicationId $App.ApplicationId.Guid
 $AppGet

 # Create a Service Principal Name (SPN) for an application you created earlier.
 ## Note: Get-AzureRmADServicePrincipal -ApplicationId $App.ApplicationId.Guid ### Needs new PS ARM Module as this is not a param in the current version
-$SPN = New-AzureRmADServicePrincipal –ApplicationId $AppGet.ApplicationId.Guid
+$SPN = New-AzureRmADServicePrincipal -ApplicationId $AppGet.ApplicationId.Guid
 $SPNGet = Get-AzureRmADServicePrincipal -SearchString "$($AppGet.DisplayName)"
 $SPNGet